-Similarly, in our get better at figure drawing article, Patrick J Jones demonstrates how he draws from life without slavishly copying what he sees.
+Similarly, in our figure drawing beginner's guide, Patrick J Jones demonstrates how he draws from life without slavishly copying what he sees.

-And in this perfect your figures with our anatomy masterclass, Glen Vilppu shares tips and tricks for getting your figures just right.
+Finally you can perfect your figures with an anatomy masterclass, as Glen Vilppu shares with us tips and tricks for getting your figures just right.